mdn/content/files/en-us/web/api/shadowroot/gethtml/index.md

     - `serializableShadowRoots`
       - : A boolean value that specifies whether to include serializable shadow roots.
 The default value is `false`.
     - `shadowRoots`
-      - : An array of {{domxref("ShadowRoot")}} objects to serialize, these are included regardless of whether they are marked as serializable.
+      - : An array of {{domxref("ShadowRoot")}} objects to serialize.
+These are included regardless of whether they are marked as serializable.
 The default value is an empty array.

 ### Return value

-A string that represents the HTML serialization of the ShadowRoot.
+A string that represents the HTML serialization of the shadow root.

 ### Exceptions